CharlyMartin/portfolio/src/data/bio/long.md

-I fell into web development at an unfortunate moment of my life: back in 2015, as I was about to graduate my Master's in Management from [Toulouse Business School](https://www.tbs-education.com/programs/master-degrees/).
-Writing some basic HTML and CSS was enough to mess with my mind, in a good way, and question my initial career plans.
+I fell into web development at an unfortunate moment: back in 2015 when I was about to graduate with my Master's in Management from [Toulouse Business School](https://www.tbs-education.com/program/master-in-management/program-overview/).
+I started playing with basic HTML and CSS during my free time to scratch my itching curiosity; it planted a seed and began to make me question my long-term career plans.

-As I was about to move to Paris to start looking for my first business position, my dad told me that he got diagnosed with cancer, and a bad one.
-I put my career plans on hold and moved back to my hometown to help him through his treatment.
+Fast-forward to a few months later.
+I was about to move to Paris to look for my first job as a fresh graduate when my dad told me he had been diagnosed with cancer.
+A bad one.
+I canceled Paris, the job hunt, and put my career plans on hold.
+I moved back to my hometown to be by his side and help him through his treatment.

-I ended up having a lot of time on my hand, so I kept learning about web technologies for hours a day.
+There were very few exciting job opportunities in suburban Bordeaux, and I had a lot of time on my hands.
+I put this downtime to use and resumed learning about web technologies, for hours a day.
+The more I did, the more I loved it.
 Thanks [Codecademy](https://www.codecademy.com/) for the free education!
-I was fascinated by the fact that I could build anything I wanted, with little to no money, without anyone's permission and from anywhere in the world.
+I was fascinated by the fact that I could build anything I wanted, with little to no money, without anyone's permission, and from anywhere in the world.
 Very different from the corporate world I was about to enter.

+After a few months of online learning, I decided to take the plunge and go pro.
 I was lucky enough to attend one of the first sessions of [Le Wagon](https://www.lewagon.com/web-development-course), a coding school in France.
 It was the most challenging and rewarding course of my life.
 I never thought my brain could digest so much knowledge in such a short amount of time.
-By the end, I knew enough to build my own ideas, and other people's too.
+It was the stepping stone I needed.
+By the end of the course, I knew enough to build my own ideas.
+And others' too.

-Around the same time, a great friend of mine was launching one of the first coworking cafés in France, [Hubsy](/projects/hubsy).
-He needed an app to manage bookings, I needed a project to work on, a match made in heaven.
-This first successful project got enough exposure among Hubsy's clients that I started getting requests from entrepreneurs.
-Before I knew it, I was a freelance web developer.
+Around the same time, a great friend of mine was launching one of the first coworking cafés in France, [Hubsy](https://www.hubsy.fr/).
+It was an immediate success.
+He needed an app to manage bookings, and I needed a project to work on, a match made in heaven.
+I started building an app for a booming business in Paris, working from my childhood bedroom.
+I couldn't believe it.

-And I haven't stopped since:
+This first project was a win-win.
+It gave me a taste of what working in tech would be like and gave my friend the tool he needed to run his venues effectively.
+Cherry on top, the website got some exposure among Hubsy's clients, primarily entrepreneurs, and I started getting requests from their clients.
+I accepted another project, and before I knew it, I was a freelance web developer.
+I haven't stopped since:

-- I've designed and built websites and apps for 20+ clients, all the while working remotely from places around the world.
+- I've designed and built websites and apps for 20+ clients while working remotely from around the world.
 You can see all about it on the `/projects` [page](/projects).
-- I've worked with [Le Wagon](https://www.lewagon.com/) as a teacher countless times, in France, China, Australia and Canada.
+- I've worked with [Le Wagon](https://www.lewagon.com/) as a teacher countless times in France, China, Australia, and Canada.
 I even launched their first campus in Sydney, Australia!
-- I co-founded a Saas company, [Syncly](/projects/syncly), and lead the development of the product for 2 years, before we decided to shut it down.
+- I co-founded a Saas company, [Syncly](/projects/syncly), and led the development of the product for 2 years before we decided to shut it down.
-- I've launched a few side projects with good friends in the tech space, like [Lottie Studio](/projects/lottie-studio), a design studio powered by [Lottie](https://airbnb.design/lottie/), an really cool open-source animation library.
+- I've launched a few side projects with good friends in the tech space, like [Lottie Studio](/projects/lottie-studio), a design studio powered by [Lottie](https://airbnb.design/lottie/), a really cool open-source animation library.
+- I've taken many online courses to keep learning and master core web development concepts.

-- Actually, I did stop, for about 4 months in 2022.
-Working with computers didn't turn me into a robot, it turns out, and that I need to take care of myself, after two intense years of running Syncly and long Covid lockdowns.
+Actually, I did stop.
+For about 4 months in 2022, for the first time since I started freelancing.
+Working with computers for so long didn't turn me into one.
+I needed to take care of myself after two intense years running Syncly and taxing COVID lockdowns.
+This break gave me a fresh perspective on where to dedicate my time and skills moving forward.

+I want to work with people and companies who aim to protect and regenerate life on Earth.
+I'm also passionate about music and would love to work with companies in this space.
+More broadly, I want to work with a team of benevolent and talented people.

-I have now been building on the web for nearly a decade, which blows my mind as I'm writing these lines.
-A few years down the road, I decided to specialise in frontend and design, the areas of the stack I enjoy the most, but I still consider myself a fullstack developer.
+I have been building on the web for nearly a decade, which blows my mind as I write these lines.
+I specialise in frontend and design, the areas of the stack I enjoy the most.
+However, I would still consider fullstack position as I've built and worked with backend technologies many times.
 I've listed my tools of choice on the `/uses` [page](/uses).

-If you feel like I would be a good match for your project, I would love to hear from you and see how I can help.
+If you feel I would be a good match for your project, I would love to hear from you and see how I can help.
 Get in touch!